National Inquiry into Missing and Murdered Indigenous Women and Girls

 The Government of Canada launched a national inquiry into missing and murdered Indigenous women and girls, independent from the federal government.

-To learn more about the inquiry, please visit the inquiry's website.
+To learn more about the inquiry, please visit the inquiry's website and consult:

 This website deals with topics which may negatively impact the reader due to its subject matter.
 The Government of Canada recognizes the need for safety measures to minimize the risks associated with traumatic subject matter.
 For immediate emotional assistance, call 1-844-413-6649.
 This is a national, toll-free 24/7 crisis call line providing support for anyone who requires emotional assistance related to missing and murdered Indigenous women and girls.
 You can also access long-term health support services such as mental health counselling, community-based emotional support and cultural services and some travel costs to see Elders and traditional healers.